cidoimo/cidoimo.github.io/_projects/3_project.md

 importance: 3
 category: work
 ---
+<b>WORK IN PROGRESS!</b> Please, wait 'till this page is completed!

 <p style="text-align: justify;">
 The Molecular Dynamics (MD) trajectory will be analyzed using the modules contained in the <i>Gromacs 2023</i> suite.
 This part of the tutorial can be performed directly on a server or locally on your own PC, where Gromacs must be installed.<br>